Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

-Equation \ref{frantar_modified} helps visualize the transition from the dense scaling law Equation \ref{hoffman} to the sparse scaling law Equation \ref{frantar} in order to investigate which factor is directly impacted by sparsity.
-Based on the changes in the coefficient representation, the best-fitted values need to be updated correspondingly.
-The updated values for the coefficients in Equation \ref{frantar_modified} are calculated and listed in Table \ref{tab:frantar_tab_mod}.
+Equation \ref{frantar_modified} helps visualize the transition from the dense Hoffman scaling law Equation \ref{hoffman} to the sparse Frantar scaling law Equation \ref{frantar} in order to investigate which factor is directly impacted by sparsity.
+Based on the changes in representation, we recalculate the best-fitted values for the scaling law coefficients in the reformatted Frantar scaling law, and the values are listed in Table \ref{tab:frantar_tab_mod}.

-While Equation \ref{frantar} functionally captures the effect of sparsity on loss, the maximum sparsity used in the experiments was $87.5\%$~\cite{frantar2023scaling}.
-We have generated an estimated IsoFLOP dataset for the compute budget $1e20$ from the experiments conducted in \cite{abnar2025parameters}, which included sparsities of more than $87.5\%$.
-When we used the new dataset to plot the scaling behavior of Equation \ref{frantar}, we noticed a spike for smaller nonzero parameters, as shown in Figure \ref{fig:frantar_isoflop}, where each line connects models with different sparsity and model sizes trained under the same amount of compute budget $1e20$ with nonzero parameters as x-axis and training loss as y-axis.
-Increasing the nonzero parameters results in decreasing the data size.
-However, based on the work in \cite{frantar2023scaling, abnar2025parameters}, sparsity should provide a smooth performance gain as we increase sparsity.
-This indicates that Equation \ref{frantar} does not capture the scaling behavior of highly sparse models very well.

-On the other hand, the largest model used in \cite{frantar2023scaling} had only $85M$ nonzero parameters.
-Compared with the current work, these models are relatively much smaller.
-This work used the scaling law Equation \ref{hoffman} \cite{hoffmann2022training} as the base for the approach.
-For $0\%$ sparsity, or for dense models, the loss should be equal to Equation \ref{hoffman}.
-But for the same data set with no sparsity, Equation \ref{frantar} provides different coefficient values from those of Equation \ref{hoffman}, as shown in Figure \ref{fig:frantar_vs_hoffman}, there is a difference of up to 2.5 in loss.
-Thus, we can conclude that Equation \ref{hoffman} is not a special case of Equation \ref{frantar} if the sparsity is 0.
+While Equation \ref{frantar_modified} functionally captures the effect of sparsity on loss, the maximum sparsity used in the experiments was $87.5\%$~\cite{frantar2023scaling} while other works \cite{abnar2025parameters} show that better performance gain can be achieved by introducing even more sparsity (even at 98\% sparsity).
+The largest model used in Frantar scaling law experiments had only $85M$ nonzero parameters which are relatively much smaller.
+Although this work used the Hoffman scaling law as baseline, at $0\%$ sparsity or for dense models with the same dataset, Equation \ref{frantar_modified} provides different loss predictions than those in Hoffman scaling law with an average MSE (Mean Squared Error) of $3.04$, as shown in Figure \ref{fig:frantar_vs_hoffman}.
+Thus, we can conclude that Hoffman scaling law is not a special case of Frantar scaling law where sparsity is $0\%$